Stretch

 Like Dishonored, Halo 4 is just a generally fun game to play.

 Even though Bungie isn’t driving the series now, it really does feel like a Halo game.
-The scenery is beautiful with lovely open maps, and your ammo is surprisingly limited, resulting in you switching between multiple weapons during missions or even single battles.
-There isn’t much else to say about Halo 4 except what I said on the Game Out Loud podcast that nobody can hear because the audio got corrupted: I recommend it to anyone who wants a fun and colourful shooter for the weekend.
+The scenery is beautiful, with lovely open maps, and your ammo is surprisingly limited, resulting in you switching between varied weapons during missions or even single battles.
+There isn’t much else to say about Halo 4 except what I said on the Game Out Loud podcast (that nobody can hear because the audio got corrupted apparently): I recommend it to anyone who wants a fun and colourful shooter for the weekend.

 3. Mass Effect 3